Sun-Young-Park/Election-Analytics/posts/01-Intro.md

 ![](../figures/PV_states_historical.png)

-**Prediction: using past election returns.** Noting from the first figure the general competitiveness of elections, we might infer that the best way to predict this year's election in each state is looking at the two *most recent* electoral cycles.
+**Prediction: simplified electoral cycle model.** Noting from the first figure the general competitiveness of elections, we might infer that the best way to predict this year's election in each state is looking at the two *most recent* electoral cycles.
 This is the simple but central engine of the [Helmut Norpath electoral cycle model](https://pollyvote.com/en/naive/electoral-cycle-model/) (Norpoth 2014).
 I will predict 2020 election state-by-state election outcomes, for each state `i` using a simplified version of this model by taking a weighted average of the past two election popular vote returns:

 ```
 presvoteshare2020_i = (presvoteshare2016_i x 0.75) + (presvoteshare2012_i x 0.25)